stanford-policylab/opp/py/data_readme_template.md

   patrol, but it is re-assigned to a new trooper upon an officer's retirement.

 ## Cincinnati, OH
+**Data notes**:
+- Data filters out passengers and deduplicates on instance_id; together this reduces the number of rows by ~80.6%
+- Addresses are "sanitized", i.e. 1823 Field St. -> 18XX Field St.  since 83%
+  of given geocodes in the raw data are null, we replace X with 0 and get approximate geocoding locations
+- Data before 2009 is removed since it is so sparse it is likely not to be trusted

 ## Oklahoma City, OK
+**Data notes**:
+- Data is deduplicated on date, time, location, division, subject_dob, subject_race, subject_sex, and officer_id, reducing the number of records by ~15.7%
+- Partial data from before 2011 is filtered out
+- Search/contraband information is missing

 ## Tulsa, OK
+**Data notes**:
+- Data is deduplicated on raw columns violationdate, violation_location, officerdiv, race, and sex, reducing the number of records by ~30.0%
+- Data is all citations
+- Data appears to be all vehicular, although the PD hasn't confirmed that yet

 ## Statewide, OR
 **Data notes**:
 - There is basically no data, including no data on Hispanic drivers, so we